Luckyyyshot/TraderieListingManager/README.md

 3. Click "Load Temporary Add-on"
 4. Navigate to the extension directory and select the `manifest.json` file

+## Features

+- Subscribe to a listing that saves data about it so it's able to relist them.
+- Unsubscribe all functionality that will drop all the subscribed listings.

 ## Structure

 - `manifest.json` - Extension configuration